Knitting Abbreviations List

-I've created a list of the most common abbreviations and their meanings.
+I've created a list of the most common abbreviations and their meanings plus some not so common ones at the bottom.

 There's always going to be new ones popping up so get used to the basic ones, the rest will come later.